|

 As an alternative, you can have a spiced Eve’s pudding.
 Add 1 teaspoon of Cinnamon to the sponge topping, and for the apple mixture, add 60g of raisins, 1 teaspoon of ground cinnamon and 1 teaspoon of ground mixed spice.

-If you love hot puddings, try my Sticky Toffee Pudding, Pineapple Upside-Down Pudding or Apple Amber.
+If you love hot puddings, try my Sticky Toffee Pudding, Pineapple Upside-Down Pudding, Apple and Cinnamon Pudding or Apple Amber.
 It’s so good!

 eves pudding with cream mary berry recipe